-Under the DC component of the supplemental retirement plan, notional employer contributions are deposited into the employee's account.
-As with the registered pension plan, the investment of the notional contributions is directed by the employee using the investment options selected by the plan administrator.
-Employer notional contributions are equal to 10% of the member's regular salary plus the annual incentive plan payment made in a calendar year, where for pension purposes the annual incentive plan payment is limited to 60% of the member's prior year regular salary, less, for members participating in a DC component of a registered pension plan, any employer contributions that are made to the DC component of the registered pension plan, and less, for members participating in a DB component of a registered pension plan, the statutory Money Purchase Limit.
+Employer notional contributions are equal to 10% of the total of a member's salary plus the annual incentive plan payment made in a calendar year, where the annual incentive plan payment is limited to 60% of the member's prior year salary, less an offset based on whether the member participates in the DC or DB component of the registered pension plan.
+For members also participating in a DC component of a registered pension plan, the offset is the employer contributions that are made to the member's account in the registered plan.
+For members participating in a DB component of a registered pension plan, the offset is the statutory Money Purchase Limit, less the member's contributions made to the registered pension plan.
+As with the registered pension plan, the employee directs the investment of the notional contributions using the investment options selected by the plan administrator.
 These contributions become vested to the member upon completion of 5 years of service with Canada Life or its affiliates.
 No benefits are payable to the member if they are not vested.
-If a member is vested at the member's date of retirement, termination or death, the accumulated value of the member's account will be payable as a lump sum amount to the member.
+If a member is vested at the member's date of retirement, termination, or death, the accumulated value of the member's account will be payable as a lump sum amount to the member.
 If the accumulated value of the member's account is greater than \$100,000, the member may elect to receive monthly payments over a ten-year period with any remaining balance payable to their beneficiary in event of death prior to the end of the ten-year period.